 In order to demonstrate the Company's commitment to impact, Iroquois Valley Farms LLC first obtained B Corporation Certification in 2012.
-This certification is managed by the independent non-profit B Labs and awarded for meeting rigorous standards of social and environmental performance, accountability and transparency.
+This certification is managed by the independent nonprofit B Labs, which awards certification to companies meeting rigorous standards of social and environmental performance, accountability, and transparency.

-Iroquois Valley has consistently scored in the top 10% of all B Corps, earning it an award for "Best for the World" overall from 2015-2019.
+Iroquois Valley has historically scored in the top 10% of all B Corps, earning it an award for "Best for the World" overall from 2015-2019.
 The Company was further recognized in the "Best for the World" categories for governance and customers from 2016-2019.
-B Labs paused recertifications and Best for the World honors in 2020 because of the COVID-19 pandemic.